rchain/architecture-docs/contracts/contract-design.rst

 2. Is used by processes to send and receieve messages between each other.
 3. Is provably unguessable and anonymous unless deliberately introduced by a process.

 A channel is implemented as a variable that is shared between a "read-only" and a "write-only" process.
 Therefore, the functionality of a channel is only limited by the interpretation of what a variable may be.
 As a channel represents the abstract notion of "location", it may take different forms.
-For our early interpretation, a named channel's function may range from the local memory address of a register machine, to the network address of a distributed machine.
+For our early interpretation, a named channel's function may range from the local memory address (variable) of a single machine, to the network address of a machine in a distributed system.

 Consistent with that interpretation, **A blockchain address is a named channel** i.e. a location(s) where an agent may be reached.